RELOADING MINUTE 16 CASSETTES

 -

-Cut a 12" length of film, using a template, ruler or whatever you can device.
+Cut a 12" length of film, using a template, ruler or whatever you can

-camera requires perforated film -- either double or single -- but the
+The camera requires perforated film -- either double or single -- but

-perforations must be at the top side of the cassette.
+the perforations must be at the top side of the cassette.

 -